 Once I return to a normal sleep pattern, studies show I will be rested again after about a week.
 It’s tempting to try to speed up this process by napping.
 But would taking a nap actually make me feel rested or interfere with my ability to sleep at night?

-There’s plenty of evidence that the occasional, short nap can be really good for you.
+There’s plenty of evidence the occasional, short nap can be really good for you.

 The National Sleep Foundation found that a 20 to 30-minute nap can boost short-term alertness.
 A NASA study on pilots showed a 40-minute nap improved performance by 34%.
 According to researchers from Saarland University in Germany, people who napped for 45 minutes improved their memory five-fold.
 Georgetown University researchers have linked power naps to increased creativity.
 There’s even a small study which suggests that napping can help your immune system.